pcheng17/aoc-python/2023/README.md

   text = test.translate(str.maketrans('eb', 'im'))
   print(text) # 'Hi mom'
   ```
 - The characters of this string, `23456789ABCDE`, are ordered.
-Thus, at least for part a, one
+Thus, at least for part A, one
   could've translated `TQJKA` to `ABCDE`, and each hand would've been trivially comparable as
   strings when trying to break ties between hands of the same type.